JabRef/jabmap/README.md

  <img width="1549" alt="JabMap opening a mindmap example" src="https://github.com/user-attachments/assets/23aa56d0-4432-4e5f-957b-8797d36a22fd" />

 ## 🌟 Try It Out!
 The current state of the application is hosted on [github pages](https://jabref.github.io/jabmap/) for you to try out.
-Note that saving and loading does not work when running the app like this.
-This is because both require communcation with JabRef's HTTP server which will get blocked for security reasons by your browser.
+Note that saving and loading mind maps does not work when running the app like this.
+This is because both require communication with the [JabRef's HTTP server](#getting-the-server) which will be restricted by your browser for security reasons.

 ## 💾 Installation
 ### Building the app